Quick and Easy Taco-Stuffed Peppers

 If you are looking for a healthy start to the new year, stuffing peppers is an easy way to cut out those empty carbs and supply your body with the vitamins it needs to be happy and healthy.
 It is also a great way to clear out what you have sitting around in your fridge and pantry taking up space.
 This is just one way that I tried doing exactly that, and it turned out amazing.
 So be creative with what you have and enjoy!

 - 4 bell peppers (any color), sliced in half and seeds pulled out

 - 1 cup reduced-fat cheese, (whichever you prefer; I used a Mexican blend)

 - 1 small jalapeño, seeds removed on just half

 - 1 packet taco seasoning*

-- Hot Sauce (optional), I used Tapito, but you can use whatever you like
+- Hot sauce (optional), I used Tapatío, but you can use whatever you like

-- Place a medium-sized pan on the stove over medium high heat.
-Toss in the onions and jalapenos toss in a small amount of salt (you can use more if you make your own taco seasoning.
-The store bought tends to be very heavy on the sodium) and pepper.
+- Place a medium-sized pan on the stove over medium-high heat.
+Toss in the onions and jalapenos toss in a small amount of salt and pepper.
+(Note: You can use more salt if you make your own taco seasoning.
+The store-bought tends to be very heavy on the sodium.)
 Let these cook down together for about 10 mins.

 - Once the onions are translucent, add the turkey to the pan and cook until no longer pink.

-- Add the packet of taco seasonings or 3 tbsp if you made your own.
-Stir together until blended and remove from heat. * See above for homemade seasoning recipe
+- Add the packet of taco seasonings (or 3 tablespoons if you made your own).
+Stir together until blended and remove from heat.

 - Stuff the meat mixture into each pepper and top with the reduced fat cheese put on sheet tray and put in the over for about 25 minutes or until peppers soften.